 Foreground: Rose B. Simpson, "Root A," 2019, in "Rose B. Simpson: Legacies," the Institute of Contemporary Art/Boston, 2022-2023.
-(Photo by Mel Taing) MEL TAING impressions of Simpson's fingers, while its head rests on top of a broad circular blade embedded in its clavicles.
+(Photo by Mel Taing) MEL TAING

 If there can be such a thing as a post-apocalyptic vision of hope, then Rose B. Simpson's earthy, roughly gorgeous sculpture might be it.
 Sharp and soft, clay and steel, Simpson's figures are products of colliding worlds, material and otherwise.